-- 1. A grade of B- or better in courses and assignments.
+- 1. A grade of B- or better in courses and assignments, with an overall GPA of at least 3.0.
 Grades are provided each semester. - 2.
 Passing grade on the Comprehensive Exam, which is given in the third year.
 The Comprehensive Exam is designed to evaluate students' ability to integrate knowledge in DSK across content areas. - 3.
-The Comprehensive Exam grading rubrics - 4.
+The Comprehensive Exam grading rubrics. - 4.
 Passing grade on an exam of knowledge integration for Research Methods, Psychometrics, and Quantitative Methods.
 Knowledge will be evaluated in Dissertation I in connection with the Dissertation proposal.